nuuuwan/news_lk3_data/README.md

 *2024-01-21 12:07:00* · [`dailymirrorlk`](https://www.dailymirror.lk/caption-story/SLOA-launches-College-of-Optometry/110-275425) · `en`

 The Sri Lanka Optometric Association (SLOA) inaugurated a new division, the College of Optometry and Vision Science today.
-President of the College of Ophthalmologists of Sri Lanka Dr Amila de Alvis graced the occasion as the chief guest.
+Hiran Perera, Chairman of the SLOA, presided as the chief guest for the event.
 Pix by Pradeep Pathirana

 ◼️